marianaluduena/marianaluduena/README.md

 ### ✨🪄Fun facts:

-- I do magic tricks just for fun and to learn how to think out of the box ✨✨

 - I love to write stories (reading good ones too!)

 - I'm learning to play piano and the accordion! 🎹🪗❤️

-- I've studied German for four years in a languages school, but first I started learning German by myself

 - Reading, watching movies, series and tutorials, and listening to music in English are not just only my hobbies, but they help me a lot to improve my English too.